macccorehenni/SkyCoTL-in-DnD/Creatures/Skychild.md

 - Hit dice: (2d4 + 1d6)
 ## Forest
 ### Mask
-The Forest clan mask is like that of the Normal skykid, but due to plenty of
+The Forest clan mask is like that of the Normal skykid, but due to plenty of time in the forest, Forest skykid have scars crossing their face, suggesting vines like those found in the lower areas of their home, the Forest realm.
+These vines circle around a small diamond aro